Livia Millhagen

 Livia Maria Millhagen (born 23 May 1973) is a Swedish actress known for her roles on stage and screen.
-She has received various accolades for her work, including the Thalia Prize from Svenska Dagbladet and the Litteris et Artibus royal medal in recognition of outstanding contributions to theater.
-She has also been nominated for a Guldbagge Award for Best Actress.

-The daughter of artist Lars Millhagen and The House of Culture director Beate Sydhoff, Millhagen attended Kungsholmens gymnasium and began participating in Stockholm Student Theater productions.
-After graduating from the Malmö Theater Academy in 1999, she appeared in productions at Uppsala City Theater and made her feature film debut in Miffo (2003), for which she received critical praise and a Guldbagge nomination.
-The same year, she became a member of the Royal Dramatic Theater's permanent ensemble, and since appeared in numerous productions.
-Some of her most critically acclaimed stage performances were playing Lydia Stille in The Serious Game at Stockholm City Theater (2008) and Blanche DuBois in A Streetcar Named Desire at the Royal Dramatic Theater (2019).

-In addition to her stage roles, she has continued to appear in film and television productions.
-She was featured in romantic comedies such as Bus to Italy (2005) and Fishy (2008), as well as the historical drama films Everlasting Moments (2008) and Fågelfångarens son (2019).
-She had a major television roles in Molanders (2013), Veni Vidi Vici (2017), and the first season of Bäckström (2020).
-She also appeared in Young Royals (2021).
-Millhagen has also worked as a voice actress for Swedish dubs of Disney/Pixar films including The Good Dinosaur (2015), The Lion King (2019), and Raya and the Last Dragon (2021).
+She has received various accolades for her work, including the Thaliapriset from Svenska Dagbladet and the Litteris et Artibus royal medal in recognition of contributions to theatre.
+The daughter of Lars Millhagen and Beate Sydhoff, she grew up primarily in Stockholm.
+After graduating from the Malmö Theatre Academy in 1999, she appeared in productions at Uppsala City Theatre and made her feature film debut in Miffo (2003), for which she received critical praise and was nominated for the Guldbagge Award for Best Actress.
+She became a member of the Royal Dramatic Theatre's permanent ensemble, and since appeared in numerous productions.
+Some of her most acclaimed stage performances were playing Lydia Stille in The Serious Game at Stockholm City Theatre (2008) and Blanche DuBois in A Streetcar Named Desire at the Royal Dramatic Theatre (2019).
+In addition to her stage roles, she has appeared in films such as Road to Italy (2005), Fishy (2008), and Love Proof (2022).
+She had major television roles in Molanders (2013), Veni Vidi Vici (2017), and the first season of Bäckström (2020).
+Millhagen has also worked as a voice actress, narrating audiobooks and contributing to Swedish-language dubs of Disney/Pixar films.

 Early life and education

 Livia Maria Millhagen was born in Stockholm on 23 May 1973 to Lars Millhagen and Beate Sydhoff.
-Her father was a sculptor and cartoonist, while her mother was an art critic and writer who also served as director for The House of Culture.
-Millhagen has an older sister, and also had an older brother who died shortly after he was born.
-She was raised in Gamla Stan, until her family moved to Washington, D.C. for three years while her mother worked at the Swedish embassy there.
+The family was artistic: her father a sculptor and cartoonist, while her mother was an art critic and writer who also served as director for The House of Culture.
+She has an older sister and also had an older brother who died shortly after he was born.
+Growing up largely in the Gamla Stan neighbourhood of Stockholm, she attended Storkyrkoskolan for her primary education.
+When she was a teenager, her family moved to Washington, D.C. for several years after her mother took a posting at the Swedish embassy there.
+Millhagen credited this period abroad with building her self-esteem and offering her the creative freedom to pursue acting seriously for the first time.
 After moving back to Sweden, she attended Kungsholmens gymnasium.

-She had roles in several Stockholm Student Theater productions before being admitted to the Malmö Theater Academy in the autumn of 1995.
+She had roles in several Stockholm Student Theatre productions before being admitted to the Malmö Theatre Academy in the autumn of 1995.
 In May 1996, about a year into her studies, her father died of cancer.
-During a 1997 internship at the Royal Dramatic Theater, she appeared in their production of August Strindberg's Fadren, directed by Staffan Valdemar Holm.
-She graduated from the Malmö Theater Academy in 1999.
+During her 1997 internship at the Royal Dramatic Theatre, she appeared in their production of August Strindberg's Fadren, directed by Staffan Valdemar Holm.